-This section is a beginners guide to avalanche forecasts, danger scales, danger types and some of the mitigations available to those heading into the backcountry.
-We highly recommend you take the necessary avalanche rescue equipment (Shovel, Transceiver, Probe) as well as specific training on avalanches and backcountry travel.
+This course is a beginner's guide to avalanche forecasts, danger scales, danger types, and some of the mitigations available to those heading into the backcountry.
+We highly recommend you take the necessary avalanche rescue equipment (Shovel, Transceiver, Probe) and seek out specific training on avalanches and backcountry travel.

 Quickly explore a section of this page

 "This is the scale produced by a joint U.S. Canadian committee, the North American Avalanche Danger Scale Project (NAADSP) published in the fall of 2010.
 It has also been adopted by all English-speaking countries.
 Understanding the New Zealand danger will help you make more informed decisions on route select and terrain choices, based on the days forecast danger level.

 The danger scale will give you four important bits of information.
 Firstly the danger level; the danger level is assigned a word and colour which reflect the likelihood of trigger and the destructive size of the avalanche.
 This gives a broad overview and the specifics are discussed in the following boxes.
 Based on the forecast avalanche danger level travel advise is given.
 This travel advise gives tips on terrain features to avoid and insights into the spatial distribution of the avalanche problem.
 Finally avalanche likelihood, size and distribution are in the last two boxes.
 This will not only tell you how likely a human-triggered avalanche is but also the destructive size and spatial distribution of likely avalanches.
 All this information should greatly influence your route selection and decision making not only on the slopes but well before you even step foot in avalanche terrain."